-Do you want to create a marketing strategy that brings your hair salon more leads?
+Do you want to implement salon marketing strategies that bring your hair salon more leads?

-The best marketing strategies for hair salons are the marketing strategies that take your brand to the customer and makes their experience natural and seamless.
+The best salon marketing strategies take your brand to the customer and makes their experience natural and seamless.

 In this article we will be discussing:

 -Strategy 2: The Buyer’s Journey

 -Strategy 3: Keyword Research

 –Strategy 5: Google Ads

 –Strategy 7: Directories